Prompt-or-Die/pod-protocol/llm-context-library/01-platform-overview/README.md

 ### Prerequisites

 - Basic understanding of blockchain concepts
-- Familiarity with TypeScript/JavaScript (for most SDKs)
+- Familiarity with TypeScript (for primary SDK)
 - Solana wallet with some SOL for transactions
 - Node.js 18+ or Bun for development